Skip to content

 Implementations SHOULD collect n_cal samples per class (default: 5,000).
 This is enough to estimate covariance structure reliably while keeping calibration fast.

 A fragile regime is a measurement condition where standard statistical assumptions may not hold, requiring more conservative estimation.
-The base fragile regime is triggered when either:
+The fragile regime is triggered when either:

-• Discrete timer mode: The timer has coarse resolution (see §3.7)
+• Discrete timer mode: The timer has coarse resolution (see §3.6)

 • Low uniqueness: The minimum uniqueness ratio across classes is below 10%: min(unique(F)nF,unique(R)nR)<0.10\min\left(\frac{|\text{unique}(F)|}{n_F}, \frac{|\text{unique}(R)|}{n_R}\right) < 0.10

-Subsequent sections extend this base definition with context-specific conditions.
 When a fragile regime is detected, implementations apply more conservative procedures (larger block lengths, regularized covariance) to maintain calibration.

 Measurement produces an interleaved acquisition stream indexed by time: